Writing to the Analytic Tradecraft Standards for Intelligence Analysis I

 This course is the second in a three-part FedLearn learning series.

-Anyone interested in learning more (or gaining a refresher) about the Analytic Tradecraft Standards—particularly, intelligence analysts working in either Federal government agencies or government contractor companies.
+This online course is perfect for anyone who wants to understand (or gaining a refresher on) the Analytic Tradecraft Standards—particularly, intelligence analysts working in either Federal government agencies or government contractor companies.

 Prerequisites

-Analytic Tradecraft Writing for Intelligence (ICIC101) is the prerequisite for this course.
+The FedLearn course, Analytic Tradecraft Writing for Intelligence (ICIC101), is the prerequisite for this course.

 After finishing this course, it is highly recommended to take the third course in the series, Writing to the Analytic Tradecraft Standards for Intelligence II (ICIC104), to continue to advance your knowledge.